-It’s true that one of the hottest current trends in home decor is the re-incarnated bohemian look complete with wicker pieces that might have once adorned a front porch or patio.
-The style has extended to embrace that woven look in everything from ottomans to lampshades, coffee tables to couches.
+One of the hottest current trends in home decor is the re-incarnated boho-inspired look, complete with wicker pieces that might have once adorned a front porch or patio.
+The style has extended to embrace that woven look in everything from ottomans to lampshades to coffee tables and couches.

 This trend is driven by millennials who, according to New York-based interior designer Lucy Harris, “are consuming more as they come of age.
 There is a surge for authenticity in homes, looking for a unique, authentic vintage piece.”

 Rande Leaman, a Los Angeles interior designer, sees this yearning for the woven look of yore as a "desire for something cozy and comforting, particularly in the time we are living in.
 We want to feel like our home is a cozy, safe haven, and I think the boho style, wicker, brings us back to grandma’s house."